brndnmtthws/brndn-io/content/posts/analogue-joy/index.md

 5. **Practicing a digital sabbath:** Setting aside one day (or even just an afternoon) each week to disconnect from screens has been surprisingly refreshing.
 It's not about deprivation but about creating space for other experiences.
 Start small by taking walks without your phone, and build from there.

-The goal isn't to reject modern technology entirely but to be its master rather than its servant.
-We get to decide how these tools fit into our lives.
+I'm not trying to live in 1850.
+I just want these tools to stay in their place.
 What are we, if we don't learn *to be* and also learn *not to be* slaves to our devices?

 [^1]: Hunt, M. G., Marx, R., Lipson, C., & Young, J. (2018).
 No more FOMO: Limiting social media decreases loneliness and depression. *Journal of Social and Clinical Psychology*, 37(10), 751-768.
 [^2]: Bohn, R., & Short, J. (2012).
 Measuring Consumer Information. *International Journal of Communication*, 6, 980-1000.